Ijaymoira/alx-low_level_programming/0x01-variables_if_else_while/README.md

-output all single digit of numbers in base 10
+printing numbers in base 10 using only putchar